Tutorial | Governance basics#

 4. Review the metadata you added in the Overview (Overview tab icon.) tab of the Details panel.

-5. Switch to the Kanban (Kanban icon.) view to represent governed projects according to workflow stages.
+5. Switch to the Kanban (Kanban icon.) view to represent governed projects according to workflow steps.

 Dataiku screenshot of the Governed projects page.